elinahovakimyan/react-native-month-picker/README.md

 # Welcome to `react-native-month-picker`

-This is a simple and customizable month picker for react native apps. **react-native-month-picker** allows to create a date picker with month and year fields only.
+This is a simple and customizable react native month picker for both iOS and Android apps. **react-native-month-picker** allows to create a date picker with month and year fields only.
 This package is inspired and based on [react-native-month-selector](https://www.npmjs.com/package/react-native-month-selector) with some bugfixing and improvements.